midl-dev/polkadot-k8s/README.md

 ## Become a validator

-There is an official guide on [how to validate on Kusama].
-You will need to follow sections of this guide, but not everything.
-Some of the actions are done automatically by our code.

 ## Bond your tokens

 Follow [these instructions](https://wiki.polkadot.network/docs/en/maintain-guides-how-to-validate-kusama#bond-ksm) to bond your KSM.

+NOTE: the link above points to the official guide about [how to validate on Kusama](https://wiki.polkadot.network/docs/en/maintain-guides-how-to-validate-kusama).
+Not every action in this guide needs to be performed.
+For example, there is no need to build binaries.

 ## Populate terraform variables

 All custom values unique to your deployment are set as terraform variables.
 You must populate these variables manually before deploying the setup.

-A simple way is to populate a file called `terraform.tfvars` in the terraform folder.
+A simple way is to populate a file called `terraform.tfvars` in the `terraform` folder.

 NOTE: `terraform.tfvars` is not recommended for a production deployment.
 See [production hardening](docs/production-hardening.md).